cache-token/cgt-bridge/Readme.md

 ![CGT Bridge](./assets/CGTCrossChain.png)

-Here we use chainlink oracle is used as the main oracle that gives us the data of how much tokens are available in the different vaults.
+Here we use chainlink oracle  as the main oracle that gives us the data of how much tokens are available in the different vaults.
 We augment this by aggregating data from different chains

 Potential Issue: